pebreo/pebreo.github.io/begin/Part2-consciousness-solved.md

 A chorus of surprised gasps filled the room.
 Ben froze – hadn't he just devoured his bagel masterpiece minutes ago?
 A strange sense of unreality washed over him.
 Had he dreamt the entire breakfast?
 Or was this some sort of elaborate prank?

-Shrugging it off, Ben sipped his coffee, the bitterness strangely comforting.
-The day unfurled as usual, a steady stream of emails and meetings.
-But the memory of his breakfast, or lack thereof, continued to gnaw at him.
-It was a tiny detail, a glitch in the matrix of his routine, that threw everything off balance.

 It was a reminder, a quirky one to be sure, of the messy beauty of human experience.
 Memories, even the seemingly mundane ones like breakfast, were the building blocks of our day, our narrative.

-And sometimes, the most profound lessons came from the strangest of encounters.
-Ben glanced at the bagel shop across the street, the sweet aroma of fresh bread a tempting counterpoint to his now-growling stomach.
-Maybe, he thought, a late breakfast was just what he needed to set things right.
-After all, some experiences were best enjoyed consciously, savored in the moment, not erased by the whims of a mad scientist and his breakfast-obliterating device.
+Shrugging it off, Ben sipped his coffee, the bitterness strangely comforting.

 ## TLDR
+Our memories are big part if our consciousness

 ### Consciouness defined